mascor/erpnext_fattura_elettronica/README.md

 These files can be used to send electronic invoices to SDI using a service like this: https://guide.pec.it/fatturazione-elettronica/menu-carica-fattura/upload-fatture-in-formato-xml.aspx

-This software will be a Frappe Custom App but can be part of the future Italian Localization
+This software is a Frappe Custom App but will be part of the Italian Localization

 ## Setup